AliAsgharSha/Codsoft_Intern/README.md

 # Codsoft_Intern
 #Projects
 #Output
 I'm a developer and this repository I have created to share my task/projects with Codsoft.
-It contain projects including Python Progamming and Web Development.
-The Python files are to run on pycharm and the Web Development files on Visual Studio Code.
-Python programming contains 3 files and Web Development also contains 3 files.
+I used Pycharm for these projects.

 (1)Calculator(PROJECT):
 Make sure you have Python installed on your computer.This project does not have any external dependencies, so you don't need to install additional libraries.